Staying Safe – Food Safety in Four Steps

 Physical Activity Tips – Create an Obstacle Course

-Food Access Resources – Using Foods You Have on Hand
+Food Access Resources in Massachusetts – Using Foods You Have on Hand

 - Keep your hands and food surfaces CLEAN.

 - SEPARATE FOODS so that they can’t contaminate each other.

 Who is at more risk for foodborne illness?

 Foodborne illness can affect anyone who eats contaminated food, but certain groups of people are more at risk.
 These groups include cancer patients, children under the age of 5, people with diabetes, HIV/AIDS patients, older adults, people with autoimmune diseases, and pregnant women.

 Recipes and Nutrition Tips